 unprepared for a “settled and productive life” in their new homes.
 The link between the Romas and crime is, of course, not proven anywhere and if the Romas are indeed pushed to petty crime, the hostility of local societies towards them cannot be any less of a contributory factor.

-the targeting of the Romas.
+There is always an immediate cynical reason for the targeting of the Romas.
 French president Nicolas Sarkozy is known to embrace symbolic actions whenever he needs to boost his popularity among his natural base of right wing conservatives.
 For the blighted Romas, it is Sarkozy in France who has picked on them.
 Two years ago it was Silvio Berlusconi of Italy who went after them.

 The Romas suffer from very high rates of poverty even in their home countries (where discrimination is just as prevalent), levels of education are extremely low and the most common occupation seems to be low-level recycling of scrap.
 These distinctive features of the Romas make them easily typecast as the unwelcome “other”.
 Of course that the poorest among them turn to begging on the streets of the cities of some of the richest countries of the world offends the fine west European sensibilities.